Amy Caron

-Amy Caron (born November 2, 1984) is a professional skateboarder living in Long Beach, California.
+Amy Caron (born November 2, 1984) is an American professional skateboarder living in Long Beach, California.

 Skateboarding

-Caron is at the forefront of a small group of professional female skaters.
+Caron was at the forefront of a small group of professional female skaters.
 She began skateboarding at the age of 12, and is currently sponsored by Meow Skateboards.
 Caron has stood on the X Games podium in the bronze-medal position three times—2003 in Park and 2007 and 2008 in Street.
 She is co-founder of the skateboarding magazine, Bigfoot Skateboard Magazine, along with co-founder and fellow skateboarder Meghan McGuire.

 Skateboard videos

 Caron is heavily featured on the skate DVD AKA: Girl Skater.
 It features footage of her 1st place win at the Gallaz Skate Jam in Australia.
 Caron's prize was a new Ford car, which she crashed in the stadium.

 She is also featured in the renowned female skate DVD Getting Nowhere Faster.